The-XCH-Foundation/documents/cats/tokenomics.md

 # Tokenomics
-Two types of CATs will be distributed, those that will be sold and those that will be issued as governance tokens.
+Two groups of CATs will be distributed, those that will be sold and those that will be issued as governance tokens.mtio

 ## CAT's for Sale:
 General, Bounty, Project